DannnyzZ/IT-Vademecum-Cheatsheets/README.md

 # IT Cheatsheets

 This repository contains a collection of IT cheatsheets to help you quickly reference essential information.
-> You can download the chosen file in PDF/doc.x format from the catalog provided above.
+You can download the chosen file in PDF/doc.x format from the selected md. extension file.

 ## Contents
 ### 1. OSI model